 The Broadcasting Infrastructure segment is also an "electronic communications segment" regulated by the EECC and the respective Telecom Acts.
-In Spain, it is subject to the Spanish General Telecommunications Act (Law 9/2014, of May 9) (the "GTA"), which is the law regulating the electronic communications sector in Spain, including network operations and the provision of electronic communications services and associated resources, with the exclusion of the services regulated by the Spanish Audio visual Communication Act referred to further below.
+In Spain, it is subject to the GTA which may be eventually modified in accordance with the terms set forth in the Draft GTA.